dhsudev/robotics_ur3/README.md

-# robotics_ur3
+# 🤖 robotics_ur3
-Exercices to learn some features of ur3 robots

-## Some basic programs
+A collection of exercises and projects to explore the features of UR3 robots.

+---

+## 📂 Basic Programs
-In this folder you can check some of my first programs to get to know with the robot and it's functions
+In this folder, you'll find some of my initial programs to familiarize myself with the robot and its core functions.

+---

-## Comunicating with the robot
+## 🌐 Communicating with the Robot
-Communicating with the robot from other devices it's such a great functionality to implement and learn.
-I've tried some protocols to get to know with them and be able to decide in a furute project which one i want to use.
+Learning to communicate with the robot from external devices.
+This section explores different protocols, helping me understand their features and decide which to use in future projects.

-### Socket
+### 🔌 Socket Communication
-I've implemented a socket server in java and a program in the robot to connect to the server.
-In this exercice, the robot sends the current position to the server and waits for a response of a new pose.
+A socket server was implemented in **Java**, and a corresponding program was written for the robot to connect to this server.
+- **Process:** The robot sends its current position to the server and awaits a response with a new pose.
+Then it moves to that pose and returns to the previous one.
+- This exercise helped deepen my understanding of network-based robot communication.

-### XML-RPC
+### 📡 XML-RPC
-This is very similar to the last exercice but using the XML-RPC protocol
+This exercise is similar to the socket implementation but utilizes the **XML-RPC protocol**.
+- It provides a different perspective on remote procedure calls and adds variety to the communication options tested.

-### Investigation project
+### 🕵️‍♂️ Investigation Project
-To be continued...
+**Work in progress...**

+---

-## URCaps
+## 🛠️ URCaps Development
+URCaps are a powerful way to customize the functionality of UR robots.
+This section documents my initial experiences and experiments.

-### Starting with URCaps
+### 🚀 Getting Started with URCaps
+Basic exploration and understanding of URCaps.

-### My own URCap for a custom grip
+### ✨ My Custom URCap for a Custom Grip
+A custom URCap was developed to control a specialized gripper, tailored for specific tasks.

+---

+### 📜 Notes
+This repository is a personal learning journey with UR3 robots.
+Contributions, suggestions, and discussions are always welcome!